Verse-by-Verse Study

 False teachers have the appearance of Christians.
 They look and act like Christians.
 They hold the Bible or place a cross on their clothes.
 They may claim to be trained at a Seminary in theology.

-Colossians 2:6 So then, (1) just as you received [by your faith] Christ Jesus as Lord, continue to live your lives in him, 2:7 (2) rooted and built up in him, (3) strengthened in the faith [in Christ] as you were taught, and (4) overflowing with thankfulness.
+Colossians 2:6 So then, (1) just as you received [by your faith] Christ Jesus as Lord, continue to live your lives in him [walk in him], 2:7 (2) rooted and built up in him, (3) strengthened in the faith [in Christ] as you were taught, and (4) overflowing with thankfulness.
 NIV

 2:6 As you therefore have received Christ Jesus the Lord, so walk in [with] Him, 2:7 rooted and built up in Him and established in the faith, as you have been taught, abounding in it with thanksgiving.
 NKJV